 Taekwondo concentrates on combining combat techniques and self-defence and is an excellent form of exercise mixed with fun as an art.

 As a sport, it has over 70 million practitioners across the world.
 It originates from South Korea, where the world governing body, the World Taekwondo (WT), is currently based.

-In Taekwondo, attacking and defensive movements, including punching, kicking and blocking techniques, and differing stances are done in a set series and is referred to as Poomsae.
+In Taekwondo, attacking and defensive movements, including punching, kicking and blocking techniques, and differing stances, are done in a set series and are referred to as Poomsae.
 These basic movements bring together all the martial art skills in a graceful yet powerful manner.